IMDB Link: “Who Pays the Ferryman?” Some Talk of Alexander (TV Episode 1977) – IMDb

 If you rotate the Google Maps view around you will see the pier which is visible behind the kaiki.
 The angled rock formations behind the actors are the giveaway here, as well as the additional clues in other scenes, especially the Despina Taverna on the corner.

-Haldane accepts Andreas’ offer of the kaiki for free, as he was Leandros who fought with the Andartes during the war.
+Haldane reluctantly accepts Andreas’ offer of the kaiki for free, in payment for all he did for the Andartes during the war.

 Babis and Haldane discuss Haldane’s plans to stay in Elounda to be near Elena.

-Hebden is discussing his exploits in the war at a cafe whist Jo browses a souvenir shop.
+Hebden is discussing his exploits in the war at a cafe whilst Jo browses a souvenir shop.

-Incidentally, the man on the very left, who realises that Hebden was one of the British who fought with the Andartes of Vraskas, is Petros Raptis, who was the Greek location manager for the series.
+Incidentally, in the screenshot below, the man on the very left, who realises that Hebden was one of the British who fought with the Andartes of Vraskas, is Petros Raptis, who was the Greek location manager for the series.

 Annika takes the opportunity to visit Haldane whilst Matheos delivers olive oil to the restaurant.